As an inventor, owning a patent is one of the most rewarding things you can achieve.

 Your patent carries important legal protections for your invention.
 When another party disrespects those protections, you have a right to take action.

-At The Polasek Law Firm, we take your intellectual property seriously.
-With over 25 years of experience handling intellectual property litigation, we have the resources and experience necessary to protect and enforce your rights.
+Polasek Law Firm takes your intellectual property seriously.
+With over 25 years of experience handling intellectual property law, TPLF has the resources and experience necessary to protect and enforce your rights.

-For more information on your potential patent infringement damages, contact us today and see what we can do for you.
+For more information on your potential patent infringement damages, contact Polasek Law Firm today and see what the firm can do for you.